 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment05/31/89 (U.S. District Court: Judge Marbley)

-Sentence12/26/90 Prisoner's Petition
+Sentence12/26/90 Prisoner's Petition01/10/00

-State's Return of Writ
+State's Return of Writ03/27/03

-FIRST REVIEW OF TRIAL Prisoner's Traverse
+FIRST REVIEW OF TRIAL Prisoner's Traverse03/26/04

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision10/20/92 Decision:

 Supreme Court Decision12/20/94

 U.S. Supreme Court Review06/26/95 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision11/21/97 Oral Argument

 Court of Appeals Decision12/03/98 Decision

 Supreme Court Decision04/21/99

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the district court on Scudder's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Scudder's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 12/20/94, the Ohio Supreme Court affirmed Scudder's conviction and death sentence on direct appeal.
 On 01/10/00, Scudder's attorneys filed a "next friend" petition for a writ of habeas corpus in the district court.
 On 08/27/01, the district court held a competency hearing.
 On 02/10/03, Scudder filed an amended petition for a writ of habeas corpus.
 On 09/30/09, the district court granted partial discovery but denied Scudder's motion for an evidentiary hearing.
 On 02/22/10, the Warden moved for discovery which the magistrate judge granted on 08/23/10.
 On 07/13/11, the district court overruled Scudder's objections and ordered Scudder to comply with discovery.
 On 07/24/13, over the Warden's objections, Scudder filed an amended petition to add claims challenging the constitutionality of lethal injection, to which the Warden responded on 08/23/13.
 On 07/21/15, over the Warden's objections, Scudder again amended his habeas petition, to which the Warden responded on 09/03/15.
+On 06/03/16, Scudder again filed a motion to amend his petition.